-Name: Joe Blog ggs DOB: Year 4 Date Review Date duction measures an d differentiated meas sures (to respond to Photo Feeling • arrives in school hav ing had no breakfast ng the class throug oom door (due to ships breakdown, J /completing a joint ad nse of fairness when e of routine, Joe str changes without pric s anxiety if the school g work/differentiati to complete tasks on - Joe feels he wil l struggle or be
+Name: Joe Bloggs DOB: Year 4 Date Review Date Risk re and differentiat ed measures (to respond to trigger s)

+Photo

+Feeling Hungry, Joe often arrives in school having had no breakfast

+Entering the class through reception as opposed to their classroom door - (due to school lateness policy)

+Friendships breakdown, Joe needs to feel a sense of fairness when playing/completing a joint activity with peers -

+Change of routine, Joe struggles to manage his anxiety if the school routine changes without prior warning -

+Starting work/differentiation - Joe feels he will struggle or be unable to complete tasks

+Pro social / positive behaviour

+Working independently (5 Minutes) - Joe

+will work for 5 minutes without seeking

+support from his class team.
+Joe will need

+support to start the task to be confident

+enough to work independently.

+Strategies to respond

-Pro social / positive behaviour Working independently (5 Minutes) - Joe will work for 5 minutes without seeking support from his class team.
-Joe will need support to start the task to be confident enough to work independently.
-Sharing equipment in class - Joe shares his and class equipment, Walking inside the school building - Joe will be observed walking inside the school building without prompting.
-Strategies to respond Holding a door open for an adult/peer - Joe holds a door open for staff of peers rather than rushing through or ahead of them Anxiety / DIFFICULT behaviours Strategies to respond
+Sharing equipment in class - Joe shares his and class equipment,

+Walking inside the school building - Joe will be observed walking inside the school building without prompting.

+Holding a door open for an adult/peer - Joe holds a door open for staff of peers rather than rushing through or ahead of them

+Anxiety / DIFFICULT behaviours